Alzheimer’s, Dementia,

 - Boost the level of activity in neurotransmitters

-- Help to loosen up the movement of non-movement symptoms
+- Help loosen up the movement of non-movement symptoms

-Patients that suffer from the advanced stages of Parkinson’s disease can tend to have trouble doing daily tasks and other activities.
+Patients who suffer from the advanced stages of Parkinson’s disease tend to have trouble doing daily tasks and other activities.
 One of the best ways to help a patient be able to live independently and still be at home is to get in-home care from a trusted care provider.

 What Does Stroke Aftercare Consist Of?